The Story of Melvin J. Schenck | An American Hero

 Joseph Kieran

-The coroner, pushing for clarification, asked, “It is your opinion, between his dissipation and staying out nights and drinking and his attention towards some other woman was bearing on her mind to that extent, that she took her own life as a relief?”
+Pushing for clarification, the coroner asked, “It is your opinion, between his dissipation and staying out nights and drinking and his attention towards some other woman was bearing on her mind to that extent, that she took her own life as a relief?”

 Joseph answered, “Yes, I believe it was all the cause of it, although I don’t know that she took her own life.
 I would not say she did.
 It looks to me a kind of a mystery . . . “